 The Ridgewood uniform can be purchased from Cliffs in Doncaster.

 The list of form tutors is usually issued at the end of the academic year.
 However, in the current circumstances it might be September when we can communicate this information to you.
 We will let you know who your child’s form tutor is as soon as we can.

 What additional transition activities will be in place if my child has SEND?

 There will be additional support for children with SEND prior to them starting at Ridgewood.
 Your child's primary school will be in touch with more details about how this will happen and the format it will take.

 Who do I speak to if I have a concern?

 Your child’s form tutor will be your first point of contact once your child has started at Ridgewood.
-Until the name of your child’s form tutor is confirmed by the school, please use the ‘Contact Us’ facility on the school website to get in touch.
+Until the name of your child’s form tutor is confirmed by the school, please use the ‘Contact Us’ form on our website to get in touch.

 Where is the information about school buses?